We have several grants which provide funding towards woodland creation and development.

 Small Grants – Woodland Creation Scheme

-This scheme is for farmers and landowners wishing to plant less than 2 hectares of trees on land which is:
+This scheme supports farmers and landowners to plant trees on land that is less than 2 hectares and:

 Woodland Creation Planning Scheme